 Sales to both new and existing customers are obviously still key reasons why companies carry out outbound calls, and the hybrid method - customer service leading to a cross-sell/up-sell opportunity - is seen a good way of circumventing the increasing numbers of people registering for the Telephony Preference Service.
 However, businesses must be careful not to pester customers or abuse the relationship they have built up with frequent calls about products and services that are not tailored to the customer.
-Increasingly, turning an inbound service call into a cross-sell or upselling opportunity has become a widely-use tactic.
+Increasingly, turning an inbound service call which has been handled successfully into a cross-sell or upselling opportunity is a widely-use tactic.